jerryjappinen/bonn/README.md

 Bonn is a convenient utility, style and components library for web projects.
 Bonn includes the following elements:

 - JavaScript utilities
-- Scss mixins, variables and default styles
+- SCSS mixins, variables and default styles
 - SVG icon set
 - Vue and Nuxt apps
   - Vue components